 Although it may be difficult to imagine celebrating Mother’s Day when your child is struggling with mental illness, it can be a powerful way to build resilience, improve communication, and strengthen your bond.
 We can make the most of the occasion by recognizing the challenges and benefits of celebrating this special day.

-Happy Mother’s Day to some of the most fantastic Moms God created and those who support them.
-God knew what He was doing when He chose you for this unique role.
-I hope you know how special you are and that God sees the sacrifices and the love that you continually give.
+Happy Mother’s Day to all the amazing moms out there and to those who support them.
+God had a purpose in choosing you for this unique role, and I hope you recognize how special you truly are.
+Remember that God sees all the love and sacrifices you make every day.

 Embracing Faith & Mental Illness Community